 “Essentially, this means driving strategic brand growth with an omni-channel approach.
 This will incorporate three key distribution channels that each play a critical role in propelling the business forward to generate: credibility through our professional distribution channels, equity through our retail distribution, and revenue through our online and social commerce platforms,” she told a reporter.

 MoroccanOil was founded in 2006 by a Montreal-based salon owner, Carmen Tal.
 She was traveling in Israel where she had an unfortunate experience in a salon.
 Looking for a fix, she chose an Argan oil treatment from an Israeli company that was importing the product from Morocco.
 Thrilled with the results; with her then-husband, Carmen bought the Israeli company to bring Argan oil to the US.
 One of the areas MoroccanOil has thrived is in travel retail with presence in airports, duty-free shops, cruise ships and border shops.
 But Wong is focused on driving the digital transformation; which, in her words, includes e-commerce, website, social media, digital innovation and media buying.

-JuE Wong will discuss the brand and product line, growth opportunities and the challenges ahead for MoroccanOil.
+The conversation will include JuE’s plans to transform Moroccanoil into a more sustainable brand with an environmentally-conscious future.
+In addition, she will also discuss the brand and product line, growth opportunities and the challenges ahead for MoroccanOil.

 Please note that no refunds will be issued.

 JuE Wong has been the Chief Executive Officer of MOROCCANOIL Inc. since October 11, 2017.
 Wong leads MOROCCANOIL’s Corporate Social Responsibility & Sustainability.
 She has a robust track record of propelling emerging brands to the mainstream while globalizing established brands including Cargill Inc., PepsiCo, Dial Corp., Murad Inc., NV Perricone MD Ltd.